-The Paralegal Program educates students with practical assignments in a "simulated law office" environment.
+The Legal Studies program educates students with practical assignments in a "simulated law office" environment.
 All student work demonstrates the professional, ethical, and technology concepts they will use in the legal field.
 All full-time faculty in the Legal Studies program have graduated from law school.
 Student learning is supported by experienced paralegals who serve as team teachers.
 This certificate is intended to enhance the attractiveness of an already obtained bachelor's degree by providing students with practical skills needed to work in the legal field.
-All paralegal students are required to complete an attorney-supervised internship for hands-on experience using their paralegal skills.
-A grade of “C” or higher is required in all courses to remain in the program.
-Established in 1978, the Sinclair Paralegal Program was the first paralegal program in the area, and the first in the area to be approved by the American Bar Association.
-Sinclair paralegal graduates hold a degree from an ABA-Approved program at a fully-accredited Ohio college.
+All Legal Studies students are required to complete an attorney-supervised internship for hands-on experience using their paralegal skills.
+A grade of C or higher is required in all courses to remain in the program.
+Established in 1978, the Sinclair Legal Studies Program was the first paralegal program in the area, and the first in the area to be approved by the American Bar Association.
+Sinclair Legal Studies graduates hold a degree from an ABA-Approved program at a fully-accredited Ohio college.
 Students must take at least nine credits of the equivalent of legal specialty courses through synchronous instruction.

-Sinclair paralegal graduates receive their degree from a college that is fully accredited, in a program that is approved by the American Bar Association and the Ohio Board of Regents.
+Sinclair Legal Studies graduates receive their degree from a college that is fully accredited, in a program that is approved by the American Bar Association and the Ohio Department of Higher Education.
 In the state of Ohio, Paralegals are not required to be licensed by the state to perform services under the supervision of a lawyer.
 However, upon voluntary application and examination, paralegals may be credentialed by the Ohio State Bar Association as Certified Paralegals.
-Completion of the Paralegal Program does not authorize a graduate to practice law as an attorney or to give legal advice.
+Completion of the Legal Studies Program does not authorize a graduate to practice law as an attorney or to give legal advice.

 |PAR 1102||Legal Technology||1|